nyangdor12/pretransfer/README.md

 - Simulates safe pretransfer check scenarios

 ### Objective
-- A modular simulation for specific situations (getting patients up from bed only for now) that can help train students and new hires
+- A modular simulation designed as a educational simulation prototype focused on pre-transfer safety checks for health care students (getting patients up from bed only for now)

 ### Tech
 - Unreal Engine 5